Shaba9/journals/journals.md

 # Journal 11: 11/5/2018

 Today I learned more about classes, constructor methods, and render methods as they apply to module-type components.
 It was quite difficult to, at first, understand its implementation into the Pokemon app since the code was already simplified and following the component architecture.
 However, once I figured out the best way to structure it, the re-organizing of the code so that it is further separated into template functions and render methods went smoothly.
-And then ya'll went ahead and changed the rubric again after I was all done.
-I literally cannot even!!